renode/renode-issue-reproduction-template/README.md

 ## Usage to report bugs

-Adapt the `.resc` and `.robot` files until you get the CI to fail in a way that you know should not happen, e.g. the simulated binary should be printing something to UART but apparently doesn't.
+Adapt the `.resc` and `.robot` files until you get the CI to fail (with the dreaded red cross showing up) in a way that you know should not happen, e.g. the simulated binary should be printing something to UART but apparently doesn't.

 Report an issue in https://github.com/renode/renode and link to your clone, with any additional explanations needed.